nanoflite/inkscape-VC1520/README.md

 ## Issues

-  * Does not react on close, keeps on going when done.
+  * Does not react on close, keeps on going until finished.
   * Strange lines when converting some objects.
   * Probably a ton of other issues.